btaba/PHPfun/ReadMe.md

 ##Php stuff
 Fibonacci nums and integer to string converter
-Run it in your localhost
+\n Run it in your localhost